gyzerok/adrenaline/README.md

 })(UserItem);
 ```

-Also container would pass 2 additional properties to your component
+Also container would pass 2 additional properties to your component `mutate` and `isFetching`.

 * `mutate({ mutation: String, variables: Object = {}, invalidate: boolean = true }): Promise`: You need to use this function in order to perform mutations. `invalidate` argument means you need to resolve data declarations after mutation.
 * `isFetching: boolean`: This property helps you understand if your component is in the middle of resolving data.